mwaseema/dynamic-emails/README.md

 [sample_files](https://github.com/mwaseema/dynamic-emails/tree/main/sample_files) folder contains `html_body.html`, `plain_body.txt` and `data.csv` files.
 Minimum requirement for the `data.csv` file is to contain `email_to` column.
 Other than this, any number of columns with unique names can be added.
 These columns can be referenced in the plain text and html email body templates i.e. `{{email_to}}`

+`email_to` column in the CSV file can have multiple emails separated by a comma e.g. abc@example.com, abc2@example.com

 # Caution
 Every email provider can have different limits on number of emails per second and per day.
 Gmail has a limit of 2000 per day, please make sure you don't go beyond that or your account can be suspened temporarily.